SeisSol/SeisSol/Documentation/tpv29.rst

 SCEC TPV29
 ==========

-TPV 29 constains a vertical, right-lateral fault with **rough fault interface** (Figure [fig:tpv29]).
+TPV 29 contains a vertical, right-lateral fault with **rough fault interface** (Figure [fig:tpv29]).
 The fault surface has 3D stochastic geometrical roughness (blue and red colors).
 In TPV 29, the surrounding rocks respond elastically.